Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 This is accomplished by including `redirect_uri` in the parameters used to open a browser with ID-porten login.
 The `redirect_uri` is sent as parameter **MUST** be present in the list of Gyldig(e) redirect uri-er in the Integration.

-The application depends on having an endpoint that can process requests to the redirect_uri.
+The application depends on having an endpoint that can process requests to the `redirect_uri`.

 #### Administration of an unmanageable amount of redirect URIs